MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-change-tracking-synchronize-data-external-systems.md

 You can set this programmatically by setting the <xref:Microsoft.Xrm.Sdk.Metadata.EntityMetadata.ChangeTrackingEnabled?text=EntityMetadata.ChangeTrackingEnabled Property> to `True`.

 > [!NOTE]
-> - Once change tracking has been enabled for a table, it is not possible to disable it.
+> Once change tracking has been enabled for a table, it is not possible to disable it.
-> - Some out of the box tables, such as Posts, cannot be enabled for change tracking.
-You can check if a table is eligible for change tracking by referencing the [CanChangeTrackingBeEnabled metadata property](https://learn.microsoft.com/dotnet/api/microsoft.xrm.sdk.metadata.entitymetadata.canchangetrackingbeenabled).

 For more information on how to use [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc): [Create and edit tables using Power Apps](../../maker/data-platform/create-edit-entities-portal.md)